daniel-rusu/pods4k/immutable-arrays/README.md

 <details>
 <summary>Replacing mutable lists</summary>

-For the common scenario where mutable lists are used to accumulate elements by appending to the end, Immutable-Array builders are a safer and more efficient alternative:
+Replace `MutableList` accumulation with Immutable-Array builders.
+They are append-only making them safer as they prevent helper functions from removing or replacing previously added elements.
+Immutable-Array builders also contain many optimizations that make them faster and more efficient than accumulating elements in a mutable list.

 ```kotlin
 val interestingStocksBuilder = ImmutableArray.Builder<Stock>() // ImmutableArray.Builder<Stock>